 - Examine the sealing place with a flashlight, presence of any debris or lime deposition

-- Then connect the chain as see before it removes
+- Then connect the chain as seen before it removes

 - Check the length of the chain, too tight again leaking, and too loose not flush properly.

-- Flush several times and adjust the height of the chain and finally observe over 30 minutes.
-If any development the condition or not.
+- Flush several times and adjust the height of the chain and finally observe for over 30 minutes.
+If any development in the condition or not.

 If your flapper has made the issue, changing or adjusting can solve the problem.

 Note- If you have recently changed your flapper, adjusting the height is significant to know either its flapper or other cause.
 Don’t go for another new one.
 Check other possible reasons.

 Cause NO.2- Why am I Losing Water in My Toilet Tank?
 Is it For the Damage Overflow Tube?